Jamesits/wp-keybase-verification/readme.txt

 == Upgrade Notice ==

-= 1.4.2 =
+= 1.4.4 =
-Initial release on WordPress Plugin Directory.
+More detailed documentation.